luketl98/ComputerVisionProject/README.md

 Then I created another function called 'get_winner' which takes the two arguments get_computer_choice, and get_user_choice.
 Then with the standard rules of rock, paper, scissors in mind I used if-elif-else statments to figure out whether the user of the computer was the winner or if the result was a tie.
 The program would then print the result on screen.

-I added a function called 'play' to run all three functions; get_computer_choice, get_user_choice and get_winner
+I added a function called 'play' to run all three functions; get_computer_choice, get_user_choice and get_winner.

 So now the 'play' function is called which in turn calls the three other functions and begins the game.
 It asks the user for their choice and generates the computers choice, then prints boths choices and tells the user who won the game.